Xylambda/toydiff/README.md

 # Toydiff

 `toydiff` is a simple automatic differentiation library that I created to wrap my head around how autodiff works.

-It is built using only NumPy and tested against PyTorch.
+It is built using NumPy and SciPy and it has been tested using PyTorch as a reference.

-The libray is very versatile, and can be used to create and train neural networks (of course).
+The libray is very versatile, and can be used to create and train neural networks (WIP).

 ## Installation
 Normal user: